Cognitive intervention: Applications

-Cognitive Behavioural Therapy is a renowned form of non-pharmacological psychotherapy developed by Beck in the 1960s.
+Cognitive behavioral therapy (CBT) is a renowned form of non-pharmacological psychotherapy developed by Beck in the 1960s.
 Initially derived from Beck's Cognitive Triad, CBT was designed to address a range of mental health conditions, including depression, anxiety disorders and other severe mental health issues.

 CBT is grounded in the systematic training of individuals to question their automatic thoughts daily.
 With repetition, this practice can aid individuals to modify their underlying cognitive schemas.
 The principal objective of CBT is to alter dysfunctional thinking patterns by encouraging individuals to be their own therapist, as cognitive psychologists believe that psychological disorders arise, in part, from faulty or unhelpful modes of thinking and learned patterns of maladaptive behaviour.
 By actively challenging negative cognitions and patterns of behaviour, individuals experiencing psychological distress can develop healthier and adaptive beliefs to improve overall functioning and quality of life.

 CBT therapists instruct clients to identify recurring cognitive distortions and to reevaluate them by examining the evidence behind negative thoughts and reinforce more balanced interpretations.
 An individual exhibiting catastrophic thinking – for instance, "I always fail at everything" – is encouraged to acknowledge the inaccuracy of this belief and guided towards practicing compassionate self-dialogue.
 Techniques such as role-playing are also employed to enable clients to interpret social cues more realistically, to alleviate anxiety and correct cognitive biases within a safe and controlled environment.